MKSQD/Cube/readme.md

 Create another new GameObject *ServerGame* and add the *Cube/ServerGame* component.
 When you start the game now you should see log output of the client connecting to the server.

-Note that the instant connection in ClientGame is just enabled in the Unity editor.
+Note that the automatic connection to the server in ClientGame is just enabled in the Unity editor.

 Now that we've got a connection we can start looking at ...

 ## Replication
-The hearth of Cube is a powerful replication system.

-> A **Replica** is replicated from the server to all clients.
-> Replicas must always be prefabs and instances of prefabs for Cube to be able to create client instances of them.
+A **Replica** is replicated from the server to all clients.
+Replicas must always be instances of prefabs for Cube to be able to create client instances of them.

 Create a new *GameObject* in the scene.
 Add the *Cube/Replica* component to mark it as an Replica.